kedarmoh/FinTechCaseStudy/README.md

 ## Current Landscape, Market size and Competitors:

-Current payment networks are a patchwork of centralized networks, legacy technology and different payment.
+Current payment networks are a patchwork of centralized networks, legacy technology and different payment workflows.
 The current networks are disparate (the technology, rules, systems of record and messaging are different from one network to the other) its slow, (it takes 3-5 days to settle across the numerous intermediaries) its error prone (failure rates are high and data flow between intermediaries is poor) and its costly.
 This results in a poor customer experience which is driving them to use better fintech products.

 The global remittance market size was valued at $682.60 billion in 2018 and is projected to reach _**$930.44 billion**_ by 2026, growing at a CAGR of 3.9% from 2019 to 2026.
 Remittance refers to transfer of money by foreign migrants to their home countries.
 It consists of several channels such as banks, money transfer operators, mobile network operators, and others.
 Furthermore, remittance has increased massively in recent years due to businesses involved with customers & clients working overseas.